From 1974 to 1980 life was just the same old

 the kids off to school.
 Let me back track a little.

-The day before I had a premonition of a car accident and
+before I had a premonition of a car accident and

 death.
 Chris had to walk to school and cross the